Dlelo/Simple-Survey-Application---React-Basics-form-handling-/README.md

 ## Step 4 : Handling multiple inputs
-To handle more than one form input element, we will modify our state component with an object that initializes the various properties.
+We will modify our state component to handle more than one form element.
+We will introduce an object that will initializes the various properties as empty strings.
 ```
  constructor(props) {
     super(props);